 Thick fog hung heavily atop Banff all morning.
-Abundant rain showers soaked Banff the bay before.
+Abundant rain showers soaked Banff the day before.
 The sunrise seemed to have pressed the snooze button a couple of times because the fog was so dense, it kept the light out longer than usual.
-With more of the same in the forecast, skepticism of an overall smooth experience ran high.
-It just didn’t seem like our hopeful ideas of bright and beautiful images was going to play out that way.
-And then, with no warning, the sun burst through and vanished nearly all of the fog into the heavens.
+With more of the same in the forecast, we weren’t sure what exactly to expect.
+Then, unexpectedly, the sun burst through and vanished nearly all of the fog into the heavens!

 Near the end of the day, Micaah utilized her bridal buddy as a hiking aid.
 Believe it or not, it may have garnered more attention than her actual dress!
 It was so fun!

 We actually arrived to the parking lot of Moraine Lake to scout out our initial locations the day before our shoot.
-It turns out 5:45 AM is too late.
+It turns out that 5:45 AM is too late to find a spot.
 There were no parking spaces available out of roughly 100 or so.
 This speaks to the mass amounts of tourism surrounding the area.
 Having two shooters is great for a lot of things.
 One of them is being able to control crowds to some extent.
 Having multiple lenses to create different angles when areas are full of people can be crucial.

 Micaah and Rob, what an incredible day we had!
 Thank you for sharing your light with us, and until next time…cheers!